 Learn what self-care is here and how NOT to feel guilty about it in “8 Ways to Practice Self-Care During and After Divorce.”

 Allow yourself to focus on the future

 Your future needs your attention, And there is a future.
-You may not feel it or see it, but it’s right in front of you.
+If you just aren’t feeling it yet, check out “Life After Divorce: It’s Going to Be Better Than You Imagined”, and know, it’s right in front of you.
 You just cannot see it if you are only looking in the rearview mirror.